 Accessibility.
 Are you behind the wheel, driving to work?
 Are you having a meeting at the office?
 Perhaps, you are working and cannot let yourself get distracted by phones and screens?
 A voice assistant is there to pick up anything you toss its way.

 It is good for the mind.
 Our brain perceives and retains spoken information much, much better than what we read or see.
-Besides, the old rule of ‘if you want to learn something, teach it to somebody’ can apply here as well, since you essentially express your thoughts, give them shape and make them understood – even if the only person who is going to read your notes is the future you.
+Besides, the old rule of ‘if you want to learn something, teach it to somebody’ can apply here as well.
+You express your thoughts, give them shape and make them understood – even if the only person who is going to read your notes is the future you.

-If you want to start living the future right here, right now, visit our home page and experience it first-hand with Senstone, a smart voice recorder that understands you.
+If you want to start living the future right here, right now, visit our home page.
+Experience innovation first-hand with Scripter, a smart voice recorder that understands you.
 For news and updates, subscribe to our Twitter and Facebook pages.